Shubham-Solanki416/delta-practice/README.md

 # delta-practice
-for Understanding the concepts of Git &amp; Github.
+for Understanding the concepts of git &amp; github.